HangfireIO/Hangfire.Azure.ServiceBusQueue/readme.md

 var sqlStorage = new SqlServerStorage("<connection string>");

 // The connection string *must* be for the root namespace and have the "Manage"
-// permission as queues will be created on startup if they do not exist var connectionString = CloudConfigurationManager.GetSetting("Microsoft.ServiceBus.ConnectionString");
+// permission if used by the dashboard var connectionString = CloudConfigurationManager.GetSetting("Microsoft.ServiceBus.ConnectionString");

 // You can configure queues on first creation using this action